 They are a game-changer.
 Our first RV had zero slides.
 It made hosting guests or walking past each other, ever, pretty much impossible.

-We now have two slides: One that’s about three feet deep and contains our dinette, and one that spans the entire length of house and is about 18 inches deep.
+We now have two slides: One that’s about three feet deep and contains our dinette, and one that spans the entire length of the house and is about 18 inches deep.

 These two opposing slides are fantastic for opening up the room and giving us a lot of floor space.
-I’ve seen very few other rigs with enough floor space to set up a stand up desk and a yoga mat at the same time.
+I’ve seen very few other rigs with enough floor space to set up a stand-up desk and a yoga mat at the same time.
 If you prefer a more open concept RV, finding a rig with opposing slides is key.

 You can expect to have issues with your slides at some point during your ownership.

 They are known to be finicky, but the space is worth it.
 We’ve had issues with our slides on four occasions.

 After purchasing our rig, we heard a few negative comments and reviews of full-length slides.
 We have had our large slide worked on three times in the past 18 months.
 In each instance, the slide was not coming in correctly.
 The front would come in faster than the back, or vice versa.
 Once the difference was so bad, our slide was out 6 inches in the back and not at all in the front.
 It was a nightmare!

 The mechanic said this is called being “out of time.”
 (Dramatic, right?)

 He re-timed the motors in the front and back of the slide so that they would start operating at the same speeds again.
 He said this happens often, especially with larger slides carrying a lot of weight.